HeshanKarunaratne/aws/README.md

         }
         ~~~
     7. Create a security group in ElasticSearch domain and apply the same in lambda so that communication can happen

+22 .
+GraphQL in AWS with AppSync, Amplify and Angular
+- GraphQL
+    - Fast and flexible compared to REST
+    - GraphQL client decides what data to receive
+    - Operate over HTTP
+    - Fewer HTTP requests
+    - Flexible data querying and less code to maintain

+- Operations
+    - Query: Fetch the data from GraphQL - Get
+    - Mutation: Change data - Create/Update/Delete
+    - Subscription: Watch data for changes in Real time
+        - Happens through web sockets

 #AWS Theories